Hundred Rabbits: Low technology

-Permacomputing

-First developed by Finnish writer and artist Ville-Matias "Viznut" Heikkilä, permacomputing is a trend in computing that encourages being mindful of computer use and operating within limitations.
-As a philosophy, permacomputing rejects aspects of modern computing culture and practice in favour of sustainability, repairability, long-term thinking and individual empowerment.
-Hundred Rabbits aims to create software in the spirit of permacomputing.

 Artificial intelligence

 Linvega described AI as the end result of "human-centric" programming, where the computer acts in service of the desire of the human programmer, rather than the human programmer working to meet the needs of the computer.
 They identify this as a problem in the context of computer efficiency; the decrease in demand for skills in low-level programming will increase demand for computer resources to support the abstractions required to do high-level programming.